waggle-sensor/sage-website/docs/about/architecture.md

 ### Edge Scheduler (ES)

 The Edge Scheduler is defined as the suite of services running in Beehive that facilitate running [plugins](#what-is-a-plugin) @ the edge.
-Included here are user interfaces and APIs for scientists to create and manage their [“science goals”](#science-goals).
-The Edge Scheduler continously analyzes node workloads against all the [“science goals”](#science-goals) to determine how the [“science goals”](#science-goals) are deployed to the Beehive nodes.
-When it is determined that a node's [“science goals”](#science-goals) are to be updated, the Edge Scheduler interfaces with [WES](#waggle-edge-stack-wes) running on those nodes to update the node's local copy of the [“science goals”](#science-goals).
-Essentially, the Edge Scheduler is the overseer of all the Beehive's nodes, deploying [“science goals”](#science-goals) to them to meet the scientists [plugin](#what-is-a-plugin) execution objectives.
+Included here are user interfaces and APIs for scientists to create and manage their [science goals](#science-goals).
+The Edge Scheduler continuously analyzes node workloads against all the [science goals](#science-goals) to determine how the [science goals](#science-goals) are deployed to the Beehive nodes.
+When it is determined that a node's [science goals](#science-goals) are to be updated, the Edge Scheduler interfaces with [WES](#waggle-edge-stack-wes) running on those nodes to update the node's local copy of the [science goals](#science-goals).
+Essentially, the Edge Scheduler is the overseer of all the Beehive's nodes, deploying [science goals](#science-goals) to them to meet the scientists [plugin](#what-is-a-plugin) execution objectives.

 > Details & source code: https://github.com/waggle-sensor/edge-scheduler

 ### Edge Code Repository (ECR)

 The Edge Code Repository is the "app store" that hosts all the tested and benchmarked edge [plugins](#what-is-a-plugin) that can be deployed to the nodes.
-This is the interface allowing users to discover existing [plugins](#what-is-a-plugin) (for potential inclusion in their [“science goals”](#science-goals)) in addition to submitting their own.
-At it's core, the ECR provides a verified and versioned repository of [plugin](#what-is-a-plugin) [Docker](https://www.docker.com) images that are pulled by the nodes when a [plugin](#what-is-a-plugin) is to be downloaded as run-time component of a [“science goal”](#science-goals).
+This is the interface allowing users to discover existing [plugins](#what-is-a-plugin) (for potential inclusion in their [science goals](#science-goals)) in addition to submitting their own.
+At it's core, the ECR provides a verified and versioned repository of [plugin](#what-is-a-plugin) [Docker](https://www.docker.com) images that are pulled by the nodes when a [plugin](#what-is-a-plugin) is to be downloaded as run-time component of a [science goal](#science-goals).

 > Details & source code: https://github.com/waggle-sensor/edge-code-repository